-Keep all of your entrances to your home clear of snow and debris.
-You may not an exit often or at all so it doesn’t always get shovelled.
+- Keep all of your entrances to your home clear of snow and debris.
+You may not use an exit often or at all so it doesn’t always get shoveled.
 Be sure to keep all doors accessible.
 All exits can be a means of escape should you need to as well as a means of entry for emergency services.

-In cold months, don’t leave the house without hats, mitts, scarves etc. Even if you feel you don’t need them that day.
+- Keep an emergency kit in your car, especially in cold months.
 You never know if you will need to get out of your vehicle and walk.
 I keep an emergency kit in the car with food and water.
-It is a great idea to buy extra outerwear and just keep it in the car for emergencies.
-Try second hand stores if you can’t spend extra money on items you don’t regularly use.
-One emergency and they will pay for themselves.
+It is a great idea to buy extra outerwear and just keep it in the car for emergencies along with an emergency blanket and Hot Shots (those pouches that get warm when you shake them).

-Don’t let pet food get too low in the cupboard.
+- Don’t let pet food get too low in the cupboard.
 Having pet food on hand means one less thing to worry about in an emergency.
-Same goes for baby food and formula.

-Get to know your neighbours.
+- Get to know your neighbours.
 Even just a simple hello or wave whenever you see them will help to create a relationship.
-You never know when you may need help from a neighbour or they may need help from you.
-We are all brothers and sisters, and we need to help each other.
+You never know when you may need help from a neighbour or they may need help from you!

 May you always be safe!